data61/anonlink/README.rst

 Limitations
 -----------

--  The linkage process is n^2 - although algorithms exist to significantly speed this up.
+-  The linkage process has order n^2 time complexity - although algorithms exist to significantly speed this up.
 Several possible speedups are described in http://dbs.uni-leipzig.de/file/P4Join-BTW2015.pdf
 -  The C++ code makes an assumption of 1024 bit keys (although this would be easy